troywill1/CICDProject/README.md

 <TODO: Steps to configure GitHub Actions and show passing tests>

+## Continuous Integration (CI)

 2. Configure the build server.
 For this, we will use GitHub Actions.
-In the repository that was just forked on GitHub, click "Actions" and then "Skip this and set up a workflow yourself".
+In the repository that was just forked on GitHub, click *Actions* and then *Skip this and set up a workflow yourself*.

 ![Alt text](/GitHub_Actions.png?raw=true "GitHub_Actions.png")